 Hamed was an impressive boxing player in his own right, an agile and explosive puncher who displayed skills no one else had witnessed, making him one of the top boxing stars during the 1990s.

 The Foul Pole was a supremely talented heavyweight who was his own worst enemy.
-He dominated Riddick Bowe twice but fouled the was to two losses.
-He froze against Lennox Lewis, beat Michael Grant but imploded at the end of the fight once again coming up short, and looked scared and intimidated by Mike Tyson.
+He dominated Riddick Bowe twice but fouled his way to two losses.
+He froze against Lennox Lewis and beat Michael Grant but imploded at the end of the fight once again, coming up short, and looked scared and intimidated by Mike Tyson.

 Valero was undefeated at the time of his death and had knocked everybody out he had faced.

-The talent could not erase his demons and Valero was arrested for assault on multiple occasions and eventually would admit to murdering his wife.
-While in Jail for the murder he hanged himself.
+The talent could not erase his demons, and Valero was arrested for assault on multiple occasions and eventually admitted to murdering his wife.
+While in Jail for the murder, he hanged himself.
+I think that Valero was a highly overrated fighter, his best win was over Antonio Demarco, so the competition was at a solid level, but to think that Valero was heading towards greatness seems like a significant over reach to me.

 Nat Fleischer in his book The Heavyweight Championship, mentions only that Jack Sharkey’s corner had complained of a loaded glove after their fighter was counted out in the sixth round after having led on paper.